kylinsoong/kylinsoong.github.io/_posts/2015-05-10-teiid-buffer.md

 [100, IBM]
 ~~~

-**Example.2 TupleBuffer with TupleBatch and TupleSource**
+### Example.2 TupleBuffer with TupleBatch and TupleSource

-This example how use TupleBuffer add TupleBatch and iterator data via TupleSource.
+The same as [Example.1 TupleBuffer with Tuple and TupleSource](#Example.1 TupleBuffer with Tuple and TupleSource) scenarios, this example show how use TupleBuffer add TupleBatch and iterator data via TupleSource.

 ~~~
 BufferManager bm = BufferManagerFactory.getStandaloneBufferManager();